-The Services page displays basic information about your tenants: name, number of licenses, status, and action buttons for each tenant.
+The Services page displays basic information about your Orchestrator services: name, status, number of licenses, and action buttons for each service.

 - In the Services page, click Add Service.
 The Add Service page is displayed.

-- Fill in the required fields (Name and number of allocated licenses of each license type, in Robots, Studios, and Other Services tabs).
+- Fill in the required fields (Name of the Orchestrator service and number of allocated licenses of each license type, in Robots, Studios, and Other Services tabs).
 You can't exceed the number of available licenses for each license type.
-You can either redistribute your licenses across your services, or you can ask for more.
+You can either redistribute your licenses across your services, or you can contact us to purchase more.

 You can access the new service if its status is Enabled.

-You can edit the name and the number of licenses allocated to a service:
+You can edit the name and the number of licenses allocated to an Orchestrator service: